-Anxiety is the most common mental health disorder, impacting 40 million American adults.
+Anxiety is the most common mental health disorder in the U.S., impacting 40 million adults.

-While anxiety is entirely treatable, less than 40 percent of people suffering receive treatment.
-Given how prevalent and treatable anxiety is—and how commonly people with substance use disorder also struggle with anxiety—we’re going to give you an overview of anxiety, how it intersects with addiction, and some of the most popular non-addictive anxiety medications.
+While anxiety is treatable, more than 6 out of every 10 people suffering from anxiety do not receive treatment for it.
+That’s about 24 million people struggling with their anxiety, untreated.
+Given how prevalent anxiety is—and how commonly people with substance use disorder also struggle with anxiety—we’re going to give you an overview of anxiety, how it intersects with addiction, and some of the most commonly prescribed non-addictive anxiety medications.

 What is anxiety?

-While you might think anxiety is just feeling apprehensive, there’s actually a range of anxiety disorders with related but distinct symptoms.
-The Anxiety and Depression Association of America recognize these nine types of anxiety:
+You might think anxiety is just feeling stressed or apprehensive, but there’s actually a range of anxiety disorders with related but distinct symptoms.
+The Anxiety and Depression Association of America recognizes these nine types of anxiety:

-- Specific phobias: These can be described as persistent and excessive fear of an object, person, animal, or situation.
+4. Specific phobias: Phobias go beyond being a little scared—a phobia is the persistent and excessive fear of an object, person, animal, or situation.
 Phobias affect 19 million adults in the U.S.

-- Stress: Everyone experiences stress and anxiety in their lives.
-The difference between stress and anxiety is that anxiety is a response to stress, whereas stress is in response to a threat.
+5. Stress: Everyone experiences stress and anxiety in their lives.
+Technically, anxiety is a response to stress, while stress is in response to a threat.
 According to the American Psychiatric Association, one-third of Americans live with extreme stress and just over half of the population believe that their stress has increased over the past 5 years.

 Do people with addiction also suffer from anxiety?

 Yes.
-As we illustrated above, anxiety disorders affect millions of Americans.
-They also often co-occur with substance use disorders at a high rate.
-Each disorder is often a risk factor for the other, meaning those with addiction are at risk of suffering from anxiety, and those with anxiety are at risk of suffering from addiction.
-According to SAMHSA, people with substance use disorder are more likely to have co-occurring mental disorders, including depressive disorder, anxiety disorders, ADHD, eating disorders, and personality disorders.
+As the list above illustrates, anxiety disorders affect millions of Americans.
+Anxiety disorders co-occur with substance use disorders at a high rate.
+Anxiety and substance use disorders are often risk factors for one other.
+This means that people with addiction are at increased risk of suffering from anxiety, and those with anxiety are at increased risk of suffering from addiction.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), people with substance use disorders are more likely to have co-occurring mental disorders, including depressive disorder, anxiety disorders, ADHD, eating disorders, and personality disorders.

 Co-occurring disorders can have a significant impact on a person’s life—emotionally, physically, socially, and economically.
 Unfortunately, there remain treatment gaps in the behavioral health field in treatment approaches for both conditions.
 This makes it particularly important for addiction treatment professionals (or people in recovery) to expect mental illness at some point within recovery.